koenvervloesem/hermes-audio-server/README.md

   -c CONFIG, --config CONFIG
                         configuration file [default: /etc/hermes-audio-
                         server.json]
+  -d, --daemon          run as daemon
 ```

 ## Known issues / TODO list

-*   There's no logging yet, although the commands show what they are doing on stdout.
-*   The commands don't have a daemon mode yet.
 *   You can't choose the audio devices yet: the commands use the system's default microphone and speaker.
 *   This project is really a minimal implementation of the audio server part of the Hermes protocol, meant to be used with Rhasspy.
 It's not a drop-in replacement for snips-audio-server, as it lacks [additional metadata](https://github.com/snipsco/snips-issues/issues/144#issuecomment-494054082) in the WAV frames.

 ## Changelog

+*   0.2.0 (2019-06-04): Added logging and a daemon mode.
 *   0.1.1 (2019-05-30): Made the audio player more robust when receiving an incorrect WAV file.
 *   0.1.0 (2019-05-16): Added Voice Activity Detection option.
 *   0.0.2 (2019-05-11): First public version.

 ## Other interesting projects

-If you find Hermes Audio Server interesting, also have a look at the following projects:
+If you find Hermes Audio Server interesting, have a look at the following projects too:

 *   [Rhasspy](https://rhasspy.readthedocs.io): An offline, multilingual voice assistant toolkit that works with [Home Assistant](https://www.home-assistant.io) and is completely open source.
 *   [Snips Led Control](https://github.com/Psychokiller1888/snipsLedControl): An easy way to control the leds of your Snips-compatible device, with led patterns when the hotword is detected, the device is listening, speaking, idle, ...